lastlegume/lastlegume.github.io/scioly/past-exams.md

 <!-- to do: should this have a header? should the headers be reorganized? -->

 A collection of all the exams I've written, mostly with others.
 They are quite variable in quality, and they use [the tools I've developed](/scioly-tools).
-I would consider my tests before the 2023 significantly worse than later tests, so bear that in mind.

 <!-- settings -->
 ### Settings